wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/Write_Data_1-0.md

 # Write data

-The SDS REST APIs provide programmatic access to read and write SDS data.
-This topic describes the APIs used to write SdsStream data.
+The SDS REST APIs provide programmatic access to write data to SDS.

 All writes rely on a stream’s key or primary index.
 The primary index determines the order of events in the stream.
 Secondary indexes are updated, but they do not contribute to the request.
 All references to indexes are to the primary index.

 ## Single stream writes

-The following support writing multiple values:
+The following methods support writing a single or multiple values:

 * [Insert Values](xref:sdsWritingDataApi1-0#insert-values) inserts a collection of events.
 * [Patch Values](xref:sdsWritingDataApi1-0#patch-values) updates specific fields for a collection of events.